 Located 24 km from the ferry terminal at Halong Bay, Vung Vieng Fishing Village belongs to the heart of Bai Tu Long Bay as one of the spots off the beaten track and can only be approached by sea.
 Also known as Vong Vieng, this village will give visitors

 Located 24 km from the ferry terminal at Halong Bay, Vung Vieng Fishing Village belongs to the heart of Bai Tu Long Bay as one of the spots off the beaten track and can only be approached by sea.
-Also known as Vong Vieng, this village will give visitors with a sound excuse to paddling over the turquoise water, get close to the myriad limetones and discover the cultural life of the fishermen.
+Also known as Vong Vieng, this village will give visitors a sound excuse to paddling over the turquoise water, get close to the myriad limestones, and discover the cultural life of the fishermen.

 Vung Vieng Fishing Village

 The inhabitants of the World Heritage site of Ha Long Bay lived their lives in coexistence with the sea even before it was discovered as a destination.
 Their lives have become so attached to the bay’s waves and winds that they live in floating houses and form floating village lasted for generations.
 There are 04 fishing villages in Halong Bay: Hang Village, Cua Van Village, Vung Vieng Village, and Cap La Village.